pm0kjp/R-at-CAR/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:ab1e3a396a
 ## Creating a Data Frame from a CSV

 In the previous question, you created a data frame that held answers from a parent survey.
-Here, let's create a data frame from a csv using read.csv()  This should be review for you.
-If not, you may want to consider the [DataCamp Introduction to R Course](https://www.datacamp.com/courses/free-introduction-to-r).
+Here, let's create a data frame from a csv using `read.csv()`.
+This should be review for you.
+If not -- if you're brand new to R or it's been awhile --  you may want to consider the [DataCamp Introduction to R Course](https://www.datacamp.com/courses/free-introduction-to-r).
+It's really good and you'll learn a lot that will help you in this course!

 We're going to use data found at https://raw.githubusercontent.com/pm0kjp/datastore/master/pii.csv